Lecturer and Researcher

 The Student Activity and Sport Study Ireland (SASSI).
 A partnership between WIT, UUJ, DCU , UL and Student Sport Ireland http://www.studentsport.ie/?cat=44

 Evaluation of the GAA Healthy Club initiative.
-Co-investigator, Dr Aoife Lane. http://www.gaa.ie/clubzone/gaa-healthy-club-project/
+Co-investigator, Dr Aoife Lane, Athlone IT. http://www.gaa.ie/clubzone/gaa-healthy-club-project/

 Evaluation of the impact of Smarter Travel policy on active travel and physical activity across three Irish towns.
 Co-investigator Dr Barry Lambe.